Wills Power of Attorney Legal Advice How it Works Pricing

 PICTURED: a casket is typically rectangular shaped, whereas a coffin is wider at the shoulders and tapers in towards the bottom.

-There is no universal price for a coffin in Australia.
-How much you pay will depend entirely on the type of coffin you purchase.
-Prices range from around $300 for a simple cremation capsule up to $10,000 for high end caskets.
-The price you pay will also vary according to where you make your purchase.
-The more money you spend the more elaborate customisations you can have.
+There is no universal coffin price in Australia.
+Regular price will depend entirely on the coffin designs and size.
+Today's prices range from around $300 for a simple cremation capsule up to $10,000 for high end caskets.
+The price you pay will also vary according to where you make your purchase, and generally, the more money you spend the more elaborate customisations you can have.

 Caskets tend to be slightly more expensive than coffins because of their style and construction.
 The hexagonal shape of a coffin means less material is needed to construct them, which impacts the overall price.
-Caskets also tend to have a higher profile as they are often built with raised lids, which can make them more expensive for manufacturers to make.
+On the other hand, caskets also tend to have a higher profile as they are often built with raised lids, which can make them more expensive for manufacturers to make.

 Since caskets are often put on display during funeral services they are typically manufactured to a higher quality.
-They are usually made out of better quality wood and have more detailed exteriors including polished metal handles.
-Caskets also contain extra internal features like cushions and interior trims which coffins don’t have.
+They are usually made out of better quality wood and have more detailed exteriors including polished metal handles, or come in various colours.
+Caskets also contain extra internal features like cushions and interior trims which coffins don't have.
 All of this adds up.
-So, while a coffin can range from $300 - $10,000 in Australia, the typical price range for a casket is from $1,500 to $15,000.
+So, while the regular price of a coffin can range from $300 - $10,000 in Australia, you'd expect to pay more for a casket- in the region of $1,500 to $15,000.

 • Is the coffin for a cremation or burial?